singlestore-labs/singlestoredb-python/docs/_sources/api.rst.txt

 Connection
 ..........

-Connection objects are created by the :func:`connect` function.
+Connection objects are created by the :func:`singlestoredb.connect` function.
 They are used to create :class:`Cursor` objects for querying the database.

 .. currentmodule:: singlestoredb.connection